Where We Stand Right Now

 Academy of Aviation is a flight school based out of New York, with locations in Farmingdale on Long Island, and White Plains, in Westchester.
 Both are very close to New York City.
 We also have an operation down in Gastonia, NC (very close to Charlotte) where we are the FBO of Gastonia Municipal Airport.

 We entered 2020 on a high note.
 We worked very hard and procured financing for our domestic students.
 Our locations in White Plains and Gastonia was approved by SEVIS for international visas (accompanying our main campus in Farmingdale) and we spent countless hours the past couple of years developing our accredited Career Pilot Programs with the ACCSC.
-One of our favorite accomplishments was the very recent ability to offer the F-1 Visa to international students for all 3 campuses, to include the opportunity to work as a CFI.
-We saw our school's student roster at its highest peak in the 20-year history of the academy.

 Then COVID-19 hit.
 Being in New York, our city was hit hard.
 We watch the news, we hear the stories, we listen to the press conferences every day and we're all personally and nervously horrified, but we also had to react fast as a business.
 I have no idea what other flight schools did at the outbreak, because there is no script for this, but crisis makes you circle the wagons, and survival intuition is important for everyone because individual lives and livelihoods are immediately at stake.